net-lisias-kspu/ContractConfigurator/Behaviours.md

         name = ExperimentalPart
         type = ExperimentalPart

-        // The name of the part to add/remove. part = largeSolarPanel
+        // The name of the part to add/remove.
+Can be specified multiple
+        // times.
+        part = largeSolarPanel
+        part = cupola

         // Whether the part should be added as an experimental part (when the
         // contract is accepted).
 Also controls whether the part is removed